2026 LEAGUE RULES

 GENERAL

-The League shall be known as the BARNSTAPLE SUMMER DARTS LEAGUE and be open to all dart players regardless of gender or ability.
+The League is open to all dart players regardless of gender or ability.

-The organisers and team captains of the league shall deal with all matters arising during the playing season, their decision being final.
+The organiser of the league shall deal with all matters arising during the playing season, their decision being final.
+If a matter arises where the opinion of others is deemed necessary, the organiser will contact Captains in the appropriate group for their opinions.

 If a team pulls out of the league, results of completed games will be deleted, with the remaining teams awarded a BYE when they are due to play the team which has withdrawn.
 Any money collected by the team which has withdrawn will still be donated to their charity at the end of the season.